Address Validation Rule

 mceclip18.png

-Step 22 User can also add comments on Match Status column.
-For that, click on any status, add comment, and Save it.
-Comment icon with count starts appearing on main grid.
-The comment count also increases with every new comment added.
-If there's no comment then on hovering comment icon appears.
+Step 22 Users can add comments to the Match Status column by clicking on any status, entering a comment, and saving it.
+A comment icon with a count will start to appear on the main grid, and the count increases with each new comment.
+If there are no comments, hovering over the comment icon will display it.

 mceclip19.png